 What does it mean to be trapped by addiction?

 In the last few years that I was drinking I could not enjoy life without drinking.
 Everything that I found fun and relaxing, everything recreational, had come to include wine.
-My relationship with alcohol had become like like a marriage, really–a toxic, symbiotic marriage.
+My relationship with alcohol had become like like a marriage.
+A toxic marriage.
+A symbiotic relationship.

 Having a community of other people like me to talk to helped me break out of that toxic relationship.
 A community of people who had also gotten to the point where alcohol was more a prison than the wind beneath their wings.
 I threw out the words Freedom and Sobriety to my community to see what they would say: